 Located in the central Pacific Ocean, the Pacific Remote Islands Monument includes seven islands and atolls: Baker, Howland, Jarvis Island; Johnston, Wake, Palmyra Atolls; and Kingman Reef.

-There are 165 identified oceanic plates in the Monument that are sites of diversity and species richness.
+There are 165 identified oceanic plates in the Monument sites of diversity and species richness.
 It is one of the earth’s most beautiful tropical marine habitats.

 The island hosts corals, fish, shellfish, marine mammals, seabirds, land birds, insects, and flora existing nowhere else on the planet.